 Bored with plain mochi?
 This recipe shows you how to make flavorful matcha-flavored mochi with red bean filling and dusted with kinako or roasted soybean flour with quick steam over the stovetop.

 My website feed has been all about mochi lately.
 After having great success with my previous Red Bean Mochi with Kinako, I am now ready to improve the recipe to the next level.
-The recipe is actually still the same with the previous, but the addition of matcha powder creates a nice green color to it.
+The recipe is actually still the same as the previous, but the addition of matcha powder creates a nice green color to it.

 I think I am obsessed to make it green to replicate Nakatanidou’s yomogi mochi I previously ate in Japan.
 Yes, I know that Nakatanidou’s mochi uses mugwort to make a green color, but I do not have it in my country.
 In fact, I think the mugwort does not give much flavor to the mochi, so does matcha powder.
 Therefore, the substitution does not affect the taste but still gives a nice green color to the mochi.